 The famous writer and theologian G.K.
 Chesterton wrote, “The Christian ideal has not been tried and found wanting; it has been found difficult, and left untried.”
 We could say that the primary purpose of the Bible is to show where our thoughts are wrong, so that we might change our thoughts to conform to God.
 So if we revise, ignore, or misinterpret something in the Bible, we are getting it backwards.
 We are blinding ourselves to a truth God has given us, because we do not like it.
 We are conforming God’s Word to agree with our sinful minds, instead of conforming our sinful minds to accord with God’s perfect truth.

 For example, if we lived in Western Europe in 1900, the norm of our society would be that fornication was wrong.
 If we live in Western Europe in the 21st century, the norm of our society is that fornication is fine.
 In fact, fornication is today held as a mark of freedom, and those who oppose it are generally considered to be aberrant, “up tight,” enslaved by inhibition.
-But if we conform our thought to the Bible, rather than to the current age, we see that fornication is sinful.
+But if we conform our thought to the Bible, rather than to the age, we see that fornication is sinful.

 Have we fully conformed ourselves to the Bible?
 Probably not.
-Many church members and leaders will rail and preach against homosexual fornication, eager to tell us it is sinful, while failing to mention the more widespread issues of heterosexual fornication and lust.
+Most church members and leaders will rail and preach against homosexual fornication, eager to tell us it is sinful, while failing to mention the more widespread issues of heterosexual fornication and lust.
 We are more likely to criticize homosexual promiscuity than currently-accepted heterosexual “dating,” with its overtone of non-marital sexual behavior.
 Even if we only criticize in our own mind, most of us will condemn gay sex faster than straight sex.

 The degree to which Christians are swayed by societal norms, rather than the Bible, is pervasive and subtle.
-The banker who foreclosed on a widow’s house last week, the lawyer who encourages lawsuits, the shop owner who sells string bikinis — these will sit proudly in their church pews, filled with anger at, say, the current push for acceptance of gay marriage.
+The banker who foreclosed on a widow’s house last week, the lawyer who encourages lawsuits, the shop owner who sells string bikinis — these will sit proudly in their church pews, filled with anger at the current push for acceptance of gay marriage.
 And yet, they all engaged in conduct specifically prohibited by the Bible.
 They hide their sin behind societal norms.